IBM/charts/stable/ibm-nodejs-sample/README.md

 The Helm chart can be installed from the app center by finding the nodejs-sample and following the installation steps.

-The Helm chart can also be installed with the following command from the directory containing `Chart.yaml`:
+If you prefer to use the command line instead, run the following command from the directory containing `Chart.yaml`:

-`helm install --name tester .` where tester can be anything.
+`helm install --name tester .` where tester can be anything: this is the desired  name of the release so it won't be an automatically generated one.

 You can find more information about deployment methods in the [IBM Cloud Private documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K/product_welcome_cloud_private.html).

 ## Verifying the Chart
-You can view the deployed sample in your web browser.
-To retrieve the IP and port:
+You can view the deployed sample in your web browser, for all features to be available the sample application is best viewed in Google Chrome or Safari.

+To retrieve the IP and port of this deployed application:
 `export SAMPLE_NODE_IP=$(kubectl get nodes --namespace {{ .Release.Namespace }} -o jsonpath="{.items[0].status.addresses[0].address}")`

 `export SAMPLE_NODE_PORT=$(kubectl get --namespace {{ .Release.Namespace }} -o jsonpath="{.spec.ports[0].nodePort}" services {{ template "fullname" . }})`